Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 What is the best tool for sharpening knives?

-Choosing the best tool to sharpen your knives depends on your specific needs and experience level.
+Choosing the best tool for sharpening your knives depends on your specific needs and experience level.
 A sharpening steel , especially a diamond one, is perfect for quick and efficient everyday sharpening because it realigns the edge without removing material.

 How to sharpen a knife without tools?

 If you don't have a specific tool on hand, you can sharpen your knife with the rough, unglazed underside of a ceramic plate or mug.
 Place the underside of the object on a stable surface, hold the knife at an angle of about 20 degrees , and gently slide the blade from the base to the tip.
-Repeat this motion on each side of the blade to effectively sharpen your knife.
+Repeat this action on both sides of the blade to effectively sharpen your knife.